louelidrissi/Gasmeter-Reader/README.md

-# Automating Gasmeter Digit and Dial Reading using Image Classification and Computer Vision
+# Automating Gasmeter Digit and Dial Reading using Image Classification

 # Table of Contents